 Sean, let's get to your piece first in the Federalists.

-Long before that case was opened, Stephen Halper, who was prior to that and became after that a confidential human source for the FBI was sniffing around the Carter Page camp, inviting him to events, and in one case, he even told the FBI uh a claim which Carter Page denies that Carter Page offered him a job on the Trump campaign.
+Long before that case was opened, Stefan Halper, who was prior to that and became after that, a confidential human source for the FBI, was sniffing around the Carter Page camp, inviting him to events.

 It's just fascinating to me that the more we learn, even given everything we know, the worse the FBI and the intelligence apparatus look.

-And I for one can't wait until Durham finishes his investigation, and we can actually get all the answers to our questions about what happened in 2016 and beyond.
+And I, for one, can't wait until Durham finishes his investigation and we can actually get all the answers to our questions about what happened in 2016 and beyond.

 She reads it in detail.

-John, the problem with the IG report in my mind, and it did a good job on many aspects of this, but it basically started the narrative on July 31st, 2016, which is when the FBI says it officially opened its counterintelligence investigation.
+John, the problem with the IG report, in my mind, and it did a good job on many aspects of this, but it basically started the narrative on July 31st, 2016, which is when the FBI says it officially opened its counterintelligence investigation.

 There was lots of stuff going on before that, and we still don't know the answers to it.

-Okay, so in the same Carter Page that we now know to have been working for years, the CIA, that Carter Page?
+Okay, so the same Carter Page that we now know to have been working for years, the CIA, that Carter Page?

 That one.